danchoi/ri_vim/README.markdown

 to jump to the documentation.

-You can also find a method on any class or module you're looking at the documentation for by pressing `,m`.
+You can also find a method on any class or module you're looking at the documentation for by pressing `,rr`.
 This brings up the class/module method autocompletion window:

 ![screenshot](https://github.com/danchoi/ri_vim/raw/master/screens/class_method_autocomplete.png)